eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-creating.md

 **Customizing the project and runtime**
 Providing a `.factory.json` file inside the repository will signal to the {{ site.product_mini_name }} URL Factory to configure the project and runtime according to this configuration file.
 When a `.factory.json` file is stored inside the repository, any `.factory.dockerfile` content is ignored as the workspace runtime configuration is defined inside the JSON file.

 # Factory policies
-Policies are a way to send instructions to the automation engine about the number of workspaces to create and their meta data such as lifespan, resource allocation.
+Policies are a way to send instructions to the automation engine about the number of workspaces to create and their meta data such as lifespan and resource allocation.

 ## Limitations
 **Referer**
-: Checks the hostname of the acceptor and only allow the Factory to execute if there is a match.
+: Checks the hostname of the acceptor and only allows the Factory to execute if there is a match.

 **Since** & **Until**
-: Defines valid time window that will allow the Factory to activate.
+: Defines the time window in which the Factory can be activated.
 For example, instructors who want to create an exercise that can only be accessed for two hours could set these properties.

 **Resources**
 : Limits the RAM for the workspace created from the Factory.